EpicEric/sandhole/book/src/quick_start.md

 # -- OR --
 git clone https://github.com/EpicEric/sandhole
 cargo install --path sandhole
+# -- OR --
+cargo install sandhole  # Installs from crates.io
 ```

 Once this is all done, you can start running Sandhole!
 Just make sure it points to your own domain: